Dear fellow practitioners,

 My friends, colleagues, and fellow health coaches, Julia Sarver and Michelle Pfennighaus, are small business strategists specializing in helping health coaches take more action.
 If you’d like to tap into a supportive space to talk through business challenges, gather around the virtual water cooler, and support each other, all while keeping it real, I highly recommend their Facebook groups, Health Coach Uprising and Health Coach Power Community.

-Again, you can go here for our practitioners-only blog.
-And if you like what you’ve read on this page, you can sign up to hear from us on a semi-regular basis.
+Again, you can go here for my practitioners-only blog.
+And if you like what you’ve read on this page, you can sign up to hear from me on a semi-regular basis.
 Look to the upper left of this page and enter your name and email.
-We’d love to support you, even in a small way.
+I’d love to support you, even in a small way.